abrosov-sergey/Micro-SD/README.md

 **Detailed Description:**

 * **Storing Metadata:** When a dataset is processed, the system generates and stores metadata in JSON-LD format that describes its schema, origin, and any transformations applied.
-* **Automated Documentation:** When a dataset is processed, the system automatically generates a JSON-LD document that details the processing steps, data sources, and any transformations applied, ensuring proper documentation.

 ### 5. Data Quality